hai-vr/documentation/docs/products/starmesh/install.md

 - Reopen your Unity project.

 :::tip
-If you use the [ALCOM](/docs/products/vcc) package manager, you can add the following packages:
+If you use the [ALCOM](/docs/products/vcc) package manager, you can instead add the following packages:
 - *"Haï ~ Chillaxins"* package from **[our listing](/docs/products/vcc)**, and
 - *"Non-Destructive Modular Framework"* package from the **[Modular Avatar listing](https://modular-avatar.nadena.dev/)**.
   - `https://vpm.nadena.dev/vpm.json`